vivitranhoang/ELK_Stack_Project/setupguide.md

 <br /><img src="https://github.com/vivitranhoang/ELK_Stack_Project/blob/master/images/30.PNG?raw=true">
 <br />
 <br />The command runs the DVWA playbook, which installs docker and DVWA containers in the webserver VMs.
 This may take a few minutes.
+[WARNING] does not mean the command or task failed -- if all tasks end in ok: [IP address] or changed [IP address], as shown above, it means the playbook as run successfully and a DVWA module should be launched inside your webservers.
 Should there be any <strong>fatal</strong> errors, double check your path, your private key, the <em>ansible.cfg</em> file, the <em>hosts</em> file, the VMs through Azure (in case they have been stopped).
 There are a multitude of factors which can cause errors, so be sure to pay close attention to what the errors are telling you.
 For example:
 <br />